May 26, 2026

 May hurt credit score if not repaid on time

 The biggest thing to keep in mind when borrowing money through a personal loan is that you should only borrow what you can afford to repay.
-Find a repayment term that works for you, and ensure that the monthly payment fits into your budget.
+Find a repayment term that works for you and ensure the monthly payment fits your budget.

 Personal loans have distinct advantages and disadvantages that determine who they are best suited for.